 As if the boys and I were not already shaken enough!

-Daniel, Rhys, Jake and I spent a number of days at the property and flew back to Adelaide with the car to be transported by truck later during the week.
+After spending a number of days at the property Daniel, Rhys, Jacob and I flew back to Adelaide with the car to be transported by truck later during the week.

-Rhys had been reasonably okay during our holiday but as it was his first time flying the shock of everything seemed to set in again.
+Rhys had been reasonably okay during our somewhat shortened holiday because he was kept busy, but as it was his first time flying the shock of everything seemed to set in once again.
 He sat quiet in his seat, his eyes vacant once again and not responding to me in anyway as I attempted to distract him through interaction.

 Slowly after the flight ended Rhys began to liven some, but he was still clearly traumatised by the accident for some time to come.